neoforged/Documentation/docs/items/armor.md

 An `EquipmentModel` is functionally a map of `EquipmentModel.LayerType`s to a list of `EquipmentModel.Layer`s to apply.

 The `LayerType` can be thought of as a group of textures to render for some instance.
 For example, `LayerType#HUMANOID` is used by the `HumanoidArmorLayer` to render the head, chest, and feet on humanoid entities; `LayerType#WOLF_BODY` is used by `WolfArmorLayer` to render the body armor.
 These can be combined into one equipment model JSON if they are for the same type of equippable, like copper armor.

 The `LayerType` maps to some list of `Layer`s to apply and render the model in the order provided.
 A `Layer` effectively represents a single texture to render.
 The first parameter represents the location of the texture, relative to `textures/entity/equipment`.

-The second parameter is an optional that indicates whether the texture can be tinted as a `EquipmentModel.Dyeable`.
+The second parameter is an optional that indicates whether the [texture can be tinted][tinting] as a `EquipmentModel.Dyeable`.
 The `Dyeable` object holds an integer that, when present, indicates the default RGB color to tint the texture with.
 If this optional is not present, then pure white is used.

 :::warning
 For a tint other than the undyed color to be applied to the item, the item must be in the [`ItemTags#DYEABLE`][tag] and have the `DataComponents#DYED_COLOR` component set to some RGB value.